doublecloud/terraform-provider-doublecloud/docs/resources/transfer.md

 ### Optional

 - `activated` (Boolean) Transfer activation state
+- `data_objects` (List of String) List of objects for transfer.
+For example a table name: "public.my_table"
 - `description` (String) Transfer description
 - `runtime` (Attributes) (see [below for nested schema](#nestedatt--runtime))
 - `transformation` (Attributes) (see [below for nested schema](#nestedatt--transformation))